BombShellReaper/Factorio/README.md

     cd name

 Create a script.
-Change the "*name.sh*" with your desired script name.
+You can change the "*factorio_server_manager.sh*" with your desired script name, but remember to change it throught the following instrustions.

-    nano name.sh
+    nano factorio_server_manager.sh

-Copy and edit the following script:

-    #!/bin/bash

-    #set -x     # Uncomment to enable debug output.
-This will show you each command as it’s executed, which can help identify where it fails

-    # Log file
-    LOGFILE="/path/to/your/logfile.txt"  # Update with your log file path DIRPATH="/path/to/your/server" # Update with the directory containing "*name.sh*"

-    # Create the log directory if it doesn't exist
-    LOGDIR=$(dirname "$LOGFILE")
-    mkdir -p "$LOGDIR"

-    # Create the log file if it doesn't exist
-    touch "$LOGFILE"

-    # Function to log messages with date/time
-    log() {
-    echo "$(date '+%Y-%m-%d %H:%M:%S') - $1" >> "$LOGFILE"
-    }

-    # Update PalWorld using steamcmd
-    {
-            log "Updating PalWorld..."
-        if /usr/games/steamcmd +force_install_dir "$DIRPATH" +login anonymous +app_update 2394010 validate +quit; then
-            log "Update completed."
-        else
-            log "Update failed."
-        fi

-        # Start the PalWorld server
-            log "Starting PalWorld server..."
-        if /usr/bin/screen -dmS PalWorld "$DIRPATH/PalServer.sh" -useperfthreads -NoAsyncLoadingThread -UseMultithreadForDS -PublicLobby 2>> "$LOGFILE"; then log "PalWorld server started successfully."
-        else
-            log "Failed to start PalWorld server."
-            exit 1  # Exit if the server fails to start fi
-    } 2>&1 | tee -a "$LOGFILE"

 **Make the script executable by the user:**

-    nano factorio_server_manager.sh
+    chmod +x factorio_server_manager.sh

-**Edit The Variables In The Begining Of The Script**
+**Copy & edit The Variables In The Begining Of The Script**

     #!/bin/bash